julmartinson/gettingdata/CodeBook.md

 List of measurement names and their description have been provided as *feautures.txt* and *features_info.txt*

-# Steps performed during analysis of the collected data:
+## Steps performed during analysis of the collected data
+### (see README.md for more details):
-- 1. subject, activity and signal measurements are combined for each set
+1. subject, activity and signal measurements are combined for each set
-- 2. training and test sets are combined together
+2. training and test sets are combined together
-- 3. measurement names derived from *feature.txt* are applied to resulting combined dataset
+3. measurement names derived from *feature.txt* are applied to resulting combined dataset
-- 4. measurements of mean (mean() function in the measurements name) and standard deviation (std() in measurement name) are extracted for further analysis
+4. measurements of mean (mean() function in the measurements name) and standard deviation (std() in measurement name) are extracted for further analysis
-- 5. activity identifiers are replaced by activity label to improve readebility
+5. activity identifiers are replaced by activity labels to improve readability
-- 6. average of each measurement extracted in step 4 is calculated by subject and activity
+6. average of each measurement extracted in step 4 is calculated by subject and activity
-- 7. resulting data with subject, activity and calculated averages for each measurement is saved as tidy data set
+7. resulting data with subject, activity and calculated averages for each measurement is saved as tidy data set

-# Variables in the resulting tidy data set:
+## Variables in the resulting tidy data set:
+*Identifiers of suject and activity* (2 varialbles)

  - **Subject** numeric identifier for subject, values from 1 to 30
  - **Activity** activity labes, 6 values (LAYING, STANDING, SITTING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS)

+*Averages by subject and activity of means and standard deviations for selected measurements* (66 variables)

  - **AVG_tBodyAcc_mean_X** average of mean of accelerometer raw signal, X measurement
  - **AVG_tBodyAcc_mean_Y** average of mean of accelerometer raw signal, Y measurement
  - **AVG_tBodyAcc_mean_Z** average of mean of accelerometer raw signal, Z measurement